Dan Paris: Career

-Actor & presenter
+Actor and presenter

 Paris never aspired to be an actor.
 After travelling around Australia, he settled in Melbourne and while working in a bar, he attended a general audition at Grundy's without any acting experience.
-He secured his first role in 1998 (the role he is best known for), as Drew Kirk, who became husband to character Libby Kennedy in Australian soap opera Neighbours.
-Drew was killed off in a tragic horse-riding accident in 2002.
+He secured his first role in 1998 as Drew Kirk in the soap opera Neighbours.
+Drew was known for his long-running romance story arc with Libby Kennedy (Kym Valentine).
+In 2002, Paris decided to leave the serial to pursue new challenges and travel around Australia with his partner.
+He asked for his character to be killed off and Drew dies after a horse-riding accident.

-Paris continued on with guest roles in MDA and McLeod's Daughters until 2005.
-Paris returned to Neighbours in 2005 for a guest stint as a ghostly vision of Drew in Steph Scully's dreams.
+After leaving Neighbours, Paris took up photography and went travelling.
+In late 2004, he began thinking about acting again and contacted his agent, who secured him a guest role in McLeod's Daughters in 2005.
+Kirk described his character as "a bit of a bad egg", and said that he enjoyed playing someone very different from Drew.
+He also had a guest role in MDA.
+Paris returned to Neighbours in December 2005 for a guest stint as a ghostly vision of Drew in Steph Scully's (Carla Bonner) dreams.

-His career successfully crossed over as an advertising host for Aqua Technics and Ashley Martin, and more recently, as a presenter on Postcards, DestinationWA, ZoomTV, Home in WA, The West Real Estate Program and WA Weekender.
+Paris became an advertising host for Aqua Technics and Ashley Martin.
+He then became a regular presenter on the travel program Postcards WA in 2007 and 2009.
+This was followed by presenting roles on DestinationWA, ZoomTV, Home in WA, The West Real Estate Program, and WA Weekender in 2014.
+He has also hosted various natural history documentaries.

-Paris has hosted various natural history documentaries, and in 2007 and 2009 was a regular presenter on the travel program Postcards WA.

-Paris played Mark Davies in the ABC/Matchbox television series The Heights from 2019 to 2020.
+Paris reprised his role as Drew Kirk for the web spin-off Neighbours vs Zombies in 2014.
+He played Mark Davies in the ABC/Matchbox television series The Heights from 2019 to 2020.